 -

-Wear dry clothes and protection as instructed
+Wear dry clothing and protection as instructed

 -